rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 The following packages were quite helpful in the development of this site:

--   [mdsvex](https://mdsvex.pngwn.io/): for combined Markdown/Svelte content (such as the above inline light/dark mode toggle—slick!)
+-   [mdsvex](https://mdsvex.pngwn.io/) for combined Markdown/Svelte content (such as the above inline light/dark mode toggle—slick!)
 -   [remark-reading-time](https://github.com/mattjennings/remark-reading-time) for word counts and reading time estimates
 -   [Svelte Gallery](https://www.npmjs.com/package/svelte-gallery) for the photo masonry grids
 -   [PhotoSwipe](https://photoswipe.com/) (v5 beta) for the full-screen photo lightboxes
+-   [svimg](https://github.com/xiphux/svimg) for optimizing all non-ImageKit images (such as embedded images in journal entries)

 ### Browser Support